bueltge/debug-objects/readme.txt

 * Separate user and usermeta tables
 * FTP and SSH definitions
 * Detailed Query information
+* Query informaton about the active plugins, nice to identifier the longrunners on the plugins
 * Conditional tags; value of the tag
 * Theme information
 * Template Information